GAMS-dev/gamspy/docs/user/advanced/external_equations.rst

     # This certainly is not a linear equation
     eq[...] = 1*x + 2*y == 1

-Coefficients indicate the index of the variable within the external module.
+The coefficients indicate the index of the variable within the external module.
 For instance, in the expression `1*x`, `x` represents the first variable in the external module, and similarly, `y` represents the second variable.
 The right-hand side of the equation denotes that this is the first external